guchaojie/collision_avoidance/ca_policy/README.md

   * Velocity calculating is not considered in coordinates transformation.
 In the current version, calculating velocity under camera coordinates takes tolerance when robot moves.
   * some code should be changed for adding new policy.
 There is code optimization space for policy management.

+## Security
-> * For security issues, please send mail to wei.zhi.liu@intel.com
+> For security issues, please send mail to wei.zhi.liu@intel.com